lei-explorer/lei-explorer/README.md

 - 👋 Hi, I’m @lei-explorer
-- 👀 I’m interested in robot desigu and control
+- 👀 I’m interested in robot design and control
 - 🌱 I’m currently learning how to control an universal robot.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ...email:leiziwei@whu.edu.cn

 <!---
 lei-explorer/lei-explorer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.